datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 Pali extract: https://suttacentral.net/mn102/pli/ms

-> Tatra, bhikkhave, ye te samaṇabrāhmaṇā evaṁvādino evaṁdiṭṭhino: ‘sassato attā ca loko ca, idameva saccaṁ moghamaññan’ti, tesaṁ vata aññatreva saddhāya aññatra ruciyā aññatra anussavā aññatra ākāraparivitakkā aññatra diṭṭhinijjhānakkhantiyā paccattaṁyeva ñāṇaṁ bhavissati parisuddhaṁ pariyodātanti—netaṁ ṭhānaṁ vijjati.
+> Tatra, bhikkhave, ye te samaṇabrāhmaṇā evaṁvādino evaṁdiṭṭhino: ‘sassato attā ca loko ca, idameva saccaṁ moghamaññan’ti, tesaṁ vata aññatreva saddhāya aññatra ruciyā aññatra anussavā aññatra ākāraparivitakkā aññatra diṭṭhinijjhānakkhantiyā **paccattaṁyeva ñāṇaṁ bhavissati parisuddhaṁ pariyodātanti**—netaṁ ṭhānaṁ vijjati.
 Paccattaṁ kho pana, bhikkhave, ñāṇe asati parisuddhe pariyodāte yadapi te bhonto samaṇabrāhmaṇā tattha ñāṇabhāgamattameva pariyodapenti tadapi tesaṁ bhavataṁ samaṇabrāhmaṇānaṁ upādānamakkhāyati.
 Variant: yadapi → yadipi (mr)‘Tayidaṁ saṅkhataṁ oḷārikaṁ atthi kho pana saṅkhārānaṁ nirodho atthetan’ti— iti viditvā tassa nissaraṇadassāvī tathāgato tadupātivatto.

 ### Notes

 Bhikkhu Bodhi notes that "this sutta is a 'middle length' counterpart of the longer [Brahmajāla Sutta](https://suttacentral.net/dn1/en/bodhi)".

 The sutta starts with the Buddha telling about _"some recluses and brahmins who speculate about the future"_.
 Those speculations are related to the nature of the self and its becoming after death.
+The sutta details multiple views, and how each brahmins holding one of those views criticize the others for some reason.

+In a second part, the Buddha tells, similarly, about _"some recluses and brahmins who speculate about the past, who assert various doctrinal propositions about the past"_.
+Here again, those are mostly about the nature and permanence of the self.
+In this second part, the Buddha highlights how those recluses and brahmins _"hold such a doctrine and view as this: [...] 'only this is true, anything else is wrong'"_.
-Basing acceptance of a thesis on the five grounds (faith, personal preference, oral tradition, reasoned reflexion, acceptance of a view after pondering it) would be considered as clinging to a wrong view.
+Here the Buddha unfolds the five grounds for the acceptance of a thesis (faith, personal preference, oral tradition, reasoned reflexion, acceptance of a view after pondering it).
+But, for those recluses and brahmins, "since they have no pure and clear personal knowledge, [their knowledge] is declared to be clinging on their part".

+It is noted by Bhikkhu Bodhi, drawing from the commentary, that those different views (future and past) can be mapped to different levels of attainment.

+In a third part, the Buddha speaks about those recluses and brahmins who enter some levels of attainment while still clinging to some views of the self not based on clear personal knowledge. _"This good recluse of brahmin [...] regards himself thus: 'I am at peace, I have attained Nibbana, I am without clinging.'
+Certainly this venerable one asserts the way directed to Nibbana.
+Yet this good recluse of brahmin still clings"_,  and when they declare they have attained Nibbana, _"that too is declared clinging on the part of this good recluse of brahmin"_.

+The Tathagata, _"by understanding as they actually are the origination, the disappearance, the gratification, the danger and the escape in the case of the six bases of contact"_ has discovered the sublime peace that is _"liberation through not-clinging"_.

 ## CND 4 - Mettagu